Violin/Viola FAQ

 3. Attach the new string to the tailpiece, either to the fine tuner or looping through the hole in the tailpiece, depending on the way it was before, if you're not changing the setup; the top string (E on violin) will normally always have a fine tuner; the other strings may or may not use a fine tuner.
 If you have a Wittner style tailpiece, all four fine tuners will be built in.

-4. If you're changing the E, make sure the "doughnut"--the little either sleeve or black, doughnut shaped rubber ring--is going to be in place under the string when it crosses the bridge.
+4. If you're changing the E (E on violin, A on viola), make sure the "doughnut"--the little either sleeve or black, doughnut shaped rubber ring--is going to be in place under the string when it crosses the bridge.

 5. Pull the string towards the pegbox, and insert the tip of the string into the hole of the appropriate peg.

 6. Turn the string in the direction away from you, if the violin or viola is facing you.
 As you turn the peg away from you, be sure that you wind the string against the side of the peg box.
+Never force a peg; always turn it down (towards you) first, and then back up.
 Again, make double sure that the strings are attached to the correct peg; otherwise they may cross each other and cause a problem, and the balance will be off.

 7. Tighten it a bit but not too tight, get the pitch from a tuner or another violin, and tighten the string slightly higher than the prescribed pitch (so it can stretch).